 All vehicles are wheelchair and scooter accessible, and have dedicated spaces where they can be secured.

 Most of our vehicles feature a low floor and ramp that make boarding easy for those with walkers as well.

-Some vehicles have a bike rack on the front of the bus.
+Every bus has a bike rack on the front of the vehicle.
 These racks hold two bicycles and are free to use.

 (See below on how to use)